I tabulated my expenses from Jan-May 2020 in this post as I was really curious […]

 ICE vehicles will probably have to go for servicing every year or two, while the main degradation of an electric vehicle is the battery, which lasts around 10-15 years.
 This translates to lower cost of ownership on a yearly basis.

-Performance wise, electric vehicles are also far superior than ICE vehicles.
+Performance wise, electric vehicles are more superior than ICE vehicles.
 Due to the nature of instant torque, electric vehicles can accelerate in an instant, making them way faster than ICE vehicles.

-However, with increasing innovation in battery technology, cost of batteries will decline while prices of internal combustion engines are still kept constant.
-Hence, electric vehicles will become cheaper in the upcoming years (as evident from Tesla’s price cut over the past few years).
+With increasing innovation in battery technology, cost of batteries will decline while prices of internal combustion engines will be kept constant.
+Hence, electric vehicles will become cheaper in the upcoming years (as evident from Tesla vehicles price drop over the past few years).

-Another downside of an electric vehicle is that the range that the vehicle can travel with a fully-charged battery is still lower than that of a fully-filled gas tank.
+Another downside to take note: The range that the electric vehicle which it can travel with a fully-charged battery is lower than that of a fully-filled gas tank.
+This can create a “range anxiety” issues for drivers, especially in big countries (USA).

 Tesla has two main technology advantages: software over the air updates & full self driving.